agkaminski/emuprom/README.md

+# Bugs
+There's a problem, that hasn't been found by testing via readout on EPROM programmer - data bus is always active, when the bus is released by AVR.
+This warrants redesing that's in progress.

 # emuprom
 DIY ATmega8 based 27C256 EPROM emulator.
 Human accessible UART interface (19200N1, CH340 on USB C).
-Project is verified and working.

 # Target connection
 Via ribbon cable with DIP-28 adapter.
 Uses 40 pin IDC connector, but only 28 pins are used.
 Target power state detection is supported (external bus is resistant to the target high-z bus state).